junxit/us-congress-bills-109/bill.md

 legis-num: H. CON.
 RES.
 495
 congress: 109th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H. CON.
 RES.
 495

-> Authorizing the printing as a House document of “United States House of Representatives, The Committee on Ways and Means: A History, 1789–2006”.
+> Authorizing the printing as a House document of United States House of Representatives, The Committee on Ways and Means: A History, 1789–2006.

 ## § 1.
 Printing of document